basp/oxi/README.md

 > Although this is a syntax error we shouldn't be too obnoxious about it, I want to provider a better experience for this one but I do not want it to be too magical.
 It seems like empty expressions should just be ignored but they should definitely not lead to an early return.

-For now the workaround is to *not* make this syntax error.
+For now the workaround is to *not* make this future syntax error that is currently not observed by the parser.
 Use semicolons **only** when you need to **turn an expression into a statement** and leave them out otherwise.
+Be careful my friends!